Functional Regression on Manifold with Contamination: Introduction

 \section{Introduction}

-Regression with a functional predictor is of central importance in the field of functional data analysis, the field that has been advanced by \cite{Ramsay1997} and \cite{Ramsay2002}, among other researchers.
-Early development of functional regression focuses on functional linear models, such as \cite{Cardot1999}, \cite{Yao2005}, \cite{Hall2007}, and \cite{Yuan2010}.
-Extensions of linear models include generalized linear regression by \cite{Cardot2005} and \cite{Mueller2005}, additive model by \cite{Mueller2008}, quadratic model by \cite{Yao2010}, among many others.
-These works prescribe some specific forms of the regression model, and may be regarded as functional ``parametric'' regression models \citep{Ferraty2006} which often entail an efficient estimation procedure and hence are well studied in the literature.
-In contrast, functional ``nonparametric'' regression that does not impose structural constraints on the regression function receives relatively less attention.
+Regression with a functional predictor is of central importance in the field of functional data analysis, the field that has been advanced by \cite{Ramsay1997,Ramsay2002} and many others.
+Early development of functional regression focuses on functional linear models \citep{Cardot1999,Yao2005,Yuan2010}.
+Extensions of linear models include generalized linear regression \citep{Cardot2005,Mueller2005}, additive models \citep{Mueller2008}, quadratic models \citep{Yao2010}, among others.
+These works prescribe specific forms of the regression model, and are regarded as functional parametric regression models \citep{Ferraty2006} that entail efficient estimation procedures and hence are well studied in the literature.

+In contrast, functional nonparametric regression that does not impose structural constraints on the regression function has received less attention.
 The first landmark development of nonparametric functional data analysis is the monograph of \citet{Ferraty2006}.
-Recent advances on functional nonparametric regression include Nadaraya-Watson estimator studied by \citet{Ferraty2012}, and $k$-nearest-neighbor ($k$NN) estimators investigated by \citet{Kudraszow2013}.
+Recent advances in this direction include the Nadaraya--Watson estimator \citep{Ferraty2012} and the $k$-nearest-neighbor estimator \citep{Kudraszow2013}.
 The development of functional nonparametric regression is hindered by a theoretical barrier that is formulated in \citet{Mas2012} and is linked to the small ball probability problem \citep{Delaigle2010}.
-Essentially, it is shown that in a rather general setting, the minimax rate of nonparametric regression on a generic functional space is slower than any polynomial of sample size, as opposite to functional parametric regression \citep[e.g.][for functional linear regression]{Hall2007,Yuan2010}.
-These endeavors on functional nonparametric regression do not explore the intrinsic structures that are not uncommon in practice.
-However, it is suggested in \citet{Chen2012} that functional data often possess a low-dimensional manifold structure which can be utilized for more efficient representation. {By contrast, we consider to explore }\textit{{nonlinear}}{ low-dimensional structures for functional nonparametric regression.} Specifically, we study Functional REgression on Manifolds (\frem), a model given by
+Essentially, in a rather general setting, the minimax rate of nonparametric regression on a generic functional space is slower than any polynomial of the sample size, which differs markedly from the polynomial minimax rates for many functional parametric regression procedures \citep[e.g.][for functional linear regression]{Hall2007,Yuan2010}.
+These endeavors on functional nonparametric regression do not exploit the intrinsic structure that is common in practice.
+For instance, \citet{Chen2012} suggested that functional data often possess a low-dimensional manifold structure which can be utilized for more efficient representation.
+By contrast, we exploit the nonlinear low-dimensional structure for functional nonparametric regression.